 What is the fundamental issue?

-The Constitution provides the federal government eminent domain authority to take private property, as long as the taking is for a "public use' and "just compensation" is given to the property owner.
+The Constitution provides the federal government eminent domain authority to take private property, as long as the taking is for a "public use", and "just compensation" is provided to the property owner.

 I am a real estate professional.
 What does this mean for my business?

-Supports eminent domain authority only for a public use (e.g., ownership by a public entity), as well as a broad interpretation of "just" compensation, to include all reasonable and necessary costs which result from exercise of such authority, not just the value of the property condemned.
+NAR supports eminent domain authority only for a public use (e.g., ownership by a public entity), as well as a broad interpretation of "just" compensation, to include all reasonable and necessary costs which result from exercise of such authority, not just the value of the property condemned.
 States, not the federal government, should establish their own rules and laws governing eminent domain.
+Governments must also show evidence that projects have a reasonable chance of being created if eminent domain is used to take private property.

 NAR is active in an on-going, broad-based coalition of financial, banking and real estate organizations, closely monitoring all developments in this area and will mobilize when circumstances warrant.